Full-Time or Part-Time Freelance: Which Path Should You Choose First?

 If you work for a marketing agency, or in-house at a brand, chances are you’ve considered freelancing at one point or another.

-Perhaps you’ve learned a valuable skill at your day job in Paid Social or Email Marketing and dabbled with a client or two “on the side”.
+Perhaps you’ve decided to think about what’s better for you: freelance vs. full-time, and learned a valuable skill at your day job in Paid Social or Email Marketing and dabbled with a client or two “on the side”.
 You might have even gone full time with your “side hustle” and turned it into a full income of its own!

 If you’re undecided and want to make a decision, this article will help you weigh the pros and cons of each option.